tonis2/GreaseMesh/README.md

 ## Features

 ### Create
-- **Add New Grease Pencil** — Creates a new Grease Pencil object ready for drawing.
+- **Add New Grease Pencil** — Creates a new Grease Pencil object and enters Draw mode automatically.
 - **Apply All Modifiers** — Bakes all modifiers on the selected object into the geometry.

 ### Mesh from GP (Geometry Nodes)